Discovery of Atomic Clock-Like Spin Defects in Simple Oxides from First Principles: Discussion

-Table~\ref{tab:comp} summarizes the predicted physical properties of the NV-center in diamond and those of the NV-like defects in CaO, for which we choose a specific functional, HSE, which has yielded results in good agreement with experiments for diamond.
-The predicted T$_{2}$ in diamond is 0.89 ms, whereas, for CaO, it is one order of magnitude larger, due to the spin-0 isotopes of Ca and O~\cite{T2_times}.
-Note that for the NV center in diamond, this T$_{2}$ value has been experimentally increased to 1.7 ms by using a circular "bullseye" grating~\cite{Li2015}.
+Table~\ref{tab:comp} summarizes the predicted physical properties of the NV center in diamond and those of the NV-like defects in CaO, for which we choose a specific functional, HSE, that has yielded results in good agreement with experiments for diamond.
+In CaO, the electron spin is predicted to have longer Hahn-echo $T_2$ (34 ms) than in naturally abundant diamond (0.89 ms)~\cite{T2_times}.
 Furthermore, the refractive index of CaO (1.84) is lower than that of diamond (2.42) and closer to the refractive index of optical fibers (1.44), thus enabling an increase in the number of emitted photons into the fiber, if the two materials are integrated.

-The computed ZPL for the NV-center is 2.00 eV, which is in close agreement with the experimental value of 1.945 eV~\cite{davies1976optical}, and, as discussed above, those of the NV-like defects in CaO are in the range 0.53-0.78 eV.
+The computed ZPL for the NV center is 2.00 eV, which is in close agreement with the experimental value of 1.945 eV~\cite{davies1976optical}, and, as discussed above, those of the NV-like defects in CaO are in the range 0.53-0.78 eV.
 The ZPL polarization is perpendicular to the axis of the defect (if the defect is aligned with the z-axis, the transition dipole moment is in the xy-plane).
-Due to the symmetry of the host, the $\mathrm{X_{Ca}V_O}$ defects can be oriented in three different directions, while the NV-centers in diamond can be oriented in four different directions, indicating that in experiments a similar polarization will be measured in all directions.
-The radiative lifetimes are comparable between NV-centers and NV-like defects, all in the ns range.
+Due to the symmetry of the host, the $\mathrm{X_{Ca}V_O}$ defects can be oriented in three different directions, indicating that in experiments a similar polarization will be measured in all directions.
+The radiative lifetimes are comparable between NV centers and NV-like defects, all in the ns range.
 Note, that non-radiative effects were not considered in our study.
-The computed NV-center radiative lifetime (6.5 ns) is close to the experimental value (10 ns~\cite{PhysRevB.98.094309}), which can be considered as the average between the spin-selected lifetimes of 7.8 ($m_s=0$) and 12.0 ($m_s=\pm1$) ns~\cite{PhysRevLett.100.077401}.
-Our results indicate that of all NV-like defects, the $\mathrm{Bi_{Ca}V_O^-}$ complex is expected to have a bright emission in the telecommuciation range (L-band 1565-1625 nm~\cite{gasca2008future}).
+The computed NV center radiative lifetime (6.5 ns) is close to the experimental value (10 ns~\cite{PhysRevB.98.094309}), which can be considered as the average between the spin-selected lifetimes of 7.8 ($m_s=0$) and 12.0 ($m_s=\pm1$) ns~\cite{PhysRevLett.100.077401}.
+Our results indicate that of all NV-like defects, the $\mathrm{Bi_{Ca}V_O^-}$ complex is expected to have a bright emission in the telecommunication range (L-band 1565-1625 nm~\cite{gasca2008future}).